SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 ##### grouping

-A feature class is a set of features, feature categories or feature classes that are expressing a common thing.
+A fclass is a set of features, feature categories or fclasses that are expressing a common thing.
-A top-level feature class (my term) is a feature class that is not part of a larger feature class.
+A top-level fclass (my term) is a fclass that is not part of a larger fclass.
-^The difference between a feature class and a feature category is that a emic unit can have multiple features from a feature class, while a feature category is mutually exclusive.
+^The difference between a fclass and a fcategory is that a emic unit can have multiple features from a fclass, while a fcategory is mutually exclusive.

 ###### seemingly sui generis